dumpacson/Blood-Bank-Donation-System/README.md

 	a.
 Doctor

 - Profile Icon - Dropdown (account details, donations’ table, donors’ table)
 - Donors Page - List of all the details of the donors.
-(ID, Name, Age, Gender, Blood Type, Date of Donation)
+(ID, Name, Age, Gender, Blood Type, Number of Donations)
 - Donations Page - List of all the details of the donations.
 (ID, Name, Age, Gender, Blood Type, Date of Donation)<br/><br/>

 	b.
 Donor